-The successful completion of the study was based on two important sources of data; thus the primary and secondary data sources.
+The successful completion of the study will be based on two important sources of data; thus the primary and secondary data sources.

-The secondary source of data was obtained basically through the review of literature that is relevant to the study.
-Thus previous works and documents done on the operations of rural banks as well as their credit lending operations was studied thoroughly and employed.
+The secondary source of data will be obtained basically through the review of literature that is relevant to the study.
+Thus previous works and documents done on the operations of rural banks as well as their credit lending operations will be studied thoroughly and employed.

-The primary source of data used to obtained the two major instruments; thus the conduction of interviews as well as the administration of questionnaires.
+The primary source of data will also be obtained through the use of two major instruments; thus the conduction of interviews as well as the administration of questionnaires.